 These are just a few examples of sectors where you might find bait and switch scams — businesses within any industry could use them, though.

-As an example, let’s say you see an ad for a brand-new smart TV.
-The TV usually costs $400, but it’s advertised for $100.
+Some of the most common bait and switch examples are offering one price and switching to another and offering one product and switching it out for an interior one.
+For instance, lets say you see an ad for a brand-new smart TV.
+The TV usually cost $400, but it’s advertised for $100.

 Of course, you rush out to the store to take advantage of this fantastic deal only to be confronted by one of these situations: